dileepprasad-developer/SpringBootRegistration/README.md

 This Application Registers the user and keep the details in Redis cache Redis cache will keep the data in json format

+Application is written with spring boot .
+To start the application just run the jar created during the build.

 1) GET example - http://localhost:9000/registration/user/18